MarQuisKnox/Zend_Db-Model-Generator/readme.txt

-class::deleteRowByPrimaryKey() - in general it's used to delete the current loaded row class::delete($where)   - delete rows in the table by $where
+class::deleteRowByPrimaryKey() - in general it's used to delete the current loaded row class::delete($where)   - delete rows in the table by $where class::countAllRows() -  counts all rows class::getPrimaryKeyName() - returns the name of the primary key column class::countByQuery($where='') - count query results

 Example: